Exp8bits/PwnTheBugs/Subdomain_Takeover/Subdomain_Takeover_Explanation.md

 - **DNS Amplification Attack**:
   - A type of Distributed Denial of Service (DDoS) attack that exploits DNS servers by sending large responses to small requests, overwhelming the target server.

-## How Do Subdomain Takeover Vulnerabilities Arise?
+## How do subdomain takeover vulnerabilities arise?
 - Subdomain takeover vulnerabilities occur when a subdomain is no longer actively managed or is unclaimed.
 This can happen due to various reasons, such as:
   - **Abandoned Services**: A subdomain may have been used for a service that is no longer active, leaving the subdomain unused.
   - **Misconfigurations**: Errors in managing domains or subdomains can lead to unclaimed subdomains, which are vulnerable to takeover.

-## Impact of Subdomain Takeover Vulnerabilities:
+## Impact of subdomain takeover vulnerabilities:
 - A subdomain takeover exposes an organization’s users and assets to several risks, including:
   - **Misrepresentation**: Attackers could create fraudulent websites under the affected subdomain, deceiving users into interacting with what appears to be a legitimate service or content.
   - **Data Theft**: By controlling the subdomain, attackers can intercept sensitive data transmitted between users and the subdomain, leading to data theft or unauthorized access.